cylondata/cylon/docs/docs/compile.md

 Once those are installed you are ready to compile Cylon on macos.

-## Build Cylon & PyCylon on Linux and Mac OS
+## Build Cylon & PyCylon on Linux or Mac OS

 Here we will walk you through building Cylon along with Apache Arrow.